ivangfr/okta-springboot-react/README.md

 - Copy the Okta Access Token Url from the previous step and past it in a browser

 - The Okta login page will appear.
-Enter the username & password of the person added at the step **Configuring Okta > Adding people** and click on `Sign In`
+Enter the username & password of the person added at the step [`Configuring Okta > Adding people`](https://github.com/ivangfr/springboot-react-okta#adding-people) and click on `Sign In`

-- It will redirect to `OpenId Connect Debugger` and the `Access token` will be displayed.
+- It will redirect to `authenticate` endpoint of `jobs-api` and the `Access token` will be displayed.

 ## Calling jobs-api endpoints using curl